frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **210:** As a Frank tester, I want to see the reports ordered by the timestamp of the outer start checkpoint or by the timestamp of the outer end checkpoint.
 The latest timestamp should be in the topmost table row.

-**300:** As a Frank tester I want to see whether there are reports-in-progress.
+**300:** As a Frank tester I want to see how many reports-in-progress there are.
 There is a report-in-progress if for some correlation id the start checkpoint is not yet matched by a corresponding end checkpoint.

 **310:** As a Frank tester, if a report-in-progress is open for too long, then I want Ladybug to close it such that I can see it as a regular report in the table.